Dormition Church, Kondopoga: History

+The church was built in 1774 in the style of Russian wooden architecture.
+This structure, measuring 42 meters in height, 24 meters in length, and 14.6 meters in width, represented the pinnacle of 18th-century srub (log cell) construction techniques, featuring horizontal logs joined with traditional corner notches for stability, topped by a multi-tiered pitched roof that combined barrel-shaped elements and possible domes, characteristic of the Prionezhskaya school's hip or tent-style designs.
+The church was built in memory of the victims participating in the Kizhi uprising, which included farmers and township Kondopozhskaya.

+In the years 1829–1831, next to the Church of the Dormition, a wooden tower was built, at the expense of the parishioners, and in 1857 the winter Church of the Nativity of the Virgin.
+The bell tower was demolished in 1930, and the winter church in 1960.

-According to the Decree of 23 January 1918 "On the separation of church and state" and instruction in 1920 and the People's Commissariat Department of Museums "on its application" all church property "passed into the facilities management department for museums, conservation of works of art and antiquities Commissariat".
+According to the Decree of 23 January 1918 "On the separation of church and state" and instruction in 1920 and the People's Commissariat Department of Museums "on its application", all church property "passed into the facilities management department for museums, conservation of works of art and antiquities Commissariat".

-In August 1926 the church inspected Onega expedition led by Igor Grabar, which was attended by the architect PD Baranovsky, restorer GO Chirikov, NN Orange and photographer AV Ljadov.
+An important early survey took place in August 1926 during the Onega Expedition, which aimed to document and evaluate wooden architecture in northern Russia.
+The expedition, headed by art historian and restorer Igor Emmanuilovich Grabar, included architect Pavel Dmitrievich Baranovsky, restorer Grigory Osipovich Chirikov, architect Nikolai Nikolaevich Pomerantsev, and photographer Alexei Vasilievich Lyadov.
+Their assessment emphasized the church's architectural significance and guided later preservation efforts.

 The Church was not rebuilt, but was restored in 1927, in 1950 and in 1999.

 In the summer of 1960 the Council of Ministers of the RSFSR placed the church under state protection.

 Lost buildings

-Near the Assumption Church there were two wooden buildings that disappeared in the Soviet era: the winter Church of the Nativity of the Virgin (1857) and the belfry (18th century).
+Near the Assumption Church there were two wooden buildings that disappeared in the Soviet era: the winter Church of the Nativity of the Virgin (1857, demolished in 1930) and the belfry (18th century, demolished in 1960).

-In the years 1829-1831, next to the Church of the Assumption at the expense of the parishioners had built a wooden tower, and in 1857 - the winter Church of the Nativity of the Virgin.
-The bell tower was demolished in 1930, and the winter church in 1960.